jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans.rst

 Another way to say the notes from the tests is that

-* a containers with things is True_
+* a container with things is True_
 * an empty container is False_
 * positive and negative numbers are True_
 * ``0`` is False_